CQCL/tierkreis/docs/source/worker/external_workers.md

 ## IDL

-A TypeSpec defines the inputs and outputs of the tasks in your workers.
+A TypeSpec file can be used to define the inputs and outputs of the tasks in your workers.
 Tierkreis is restricted to a subset of the full specification:

 - Interfaces: defining the available tasks in your worker